 To keep all the boxes in one place use one big container.
 The best all-year-round ones are those slightly isolated lunch bags with a zipper.
 The zipper should open on the long side, so you can access all the boxes at once, rather than have to fish them out one by one from the top.

 Stock up on lunchboxes (I never thought I would utter the words “stock up”, being an organiser and declutter expert) as you’ll never find the same variety throughout the year.
 And you will need them.
 Some kids lose things often.
 Others just give up in term 3 (the lunchboxes, not the kids).
 For some reason, lunchboxes and other school items in traditional boys’ colours sell out more quickly than ‘girls’.

 Water bottles.
 There are plenty of types of water bottles out there to choose from.
 Avoid any softeners in the plastic – you want BPA free.
 I like the hard plastic ones that are nice and flat.
 That way the water bottle can act as a cooling pad in summer: Fill it with water up to 2/3 and put it in the freezer overnight.
 Top it up with water in the morning, otherwise it might not have defrosted enough to be drinkable by the time the lunch break comes.

 If your kids like certain fruit, there are specialised containers out there.
 I found these at “Chalet” but haven’t bought them yet.
 I am contemplating the green one, because bananas are really hard to transport and are an ideal energy snack.
 (Plus once they ripen in our garden, I have to feed them to the crowds.)

 Reading through this, I realised that there are a couple of tips I can offer to my “no kids” or “older kids” clients.

-Maybe one of your New Year’s resolutions were to save money.
-So what about starting to take a sandwich from home instead of buying lunch in the city.
-You’ll save yourself a staggering $1500 a year – and don’t spend that on another handbag!!!!!
+Maybe one of your New Year’s resolutions was to save money?
+So, how about starting to take a sandwich or poke bowl from home instead of buying lunch in the city?
+You’ll likely save yourself a staggering $1500 or more a year.